dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 ```
 The above command will prompt you to input a message from the terminal that you want to publish to AWS SQS.

-You will see result like this:
+If successful, you will see result like this:
 ```text
 Enter the message to send to SQS: message1